Dollar Tree (DLTR)

 8. Operating Margin

-Analyzing the trend in its profitability, Dollar Tree’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Looking at the trend in its profitability, Dollar Tree’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Shareholders will want to see Dollar Tree grow its margin in the future.

 9. Earnings Per Share